mo-sangha/book/chapters/2.typ

   There's no agent; there's no object of its action.
 ]

-The watcher, or conditioned self, is also known as the 7th aspect of consciousness.
+The watcher, or conditioned self, is also known as the seventh aspect of consciousness.
 This is a "thought" in the sense of being a programmed tendency for apprehension.
 For example: "I like ice cream," "My name is John," "My favorite color is red."
 When this reference point is left alone within awareness, there can be equality and evenness